Inside: Get the recipe for a basic muffin recipe that will allow you to make dozens of variations. Add anything from blueberries to chocolate chips.

 - If you add a mix in, like berries, toss them first with a tablespoon or two of either flour or powdered sugar.
 This will ensure the berries distribute throughout the the muffin and that they don’t all sink to the bottom.
 If you don’t coat, the mix ins will sink to the bottom, and we want the berries evenly throughout each muffin.
-This also applies to chocolate chips which can be mixed into a muffin.
+This also applies to chocolate chips.

 - Fold in your mix in, especially berries, so they distribute throughout the batter.
-Additionally, you are gently folding so the berries do not break.
+Additionally, gently fold so the berries do not break.
 We want them to stay in one piece and not break during mixing.

 - Bake the muffins for the recommended time and then check them with a cake tester or a knife.
 When the knife comes back clean, the muffins are done.
 Don’t over bake.

-Once the muffins are baked, let them cool for a few minutes before putting them on a cooling rack (or a large plate).
+Allow baked muffins to cool for a few minutes before putting them on a cooling rack (or a large plate).
 They are delicious like this, but if you would like to take them one step further, you can add a delicious topping.

 - Melt the extra butter in a small pan.

 - Mix the extra sugar and cinnamon together in a small bowl.

 - Going one muffin at a time, using the pastry brush, brush the muffin top with the melted butter and then invert the muffin to dip the melted top into the sugar and cinnamon mixture.